benjaminion/upgrading-ethereum-book/src/book.md

 A big step forward in the utility of SSZ, and what established it as the serialisation protocol of choice for consensus, was the development of [Merkleization](/part2/building_blocks/merkleization) (also known as tree hashing), first discussed in [October 2018](https://github.com/ethereum/consensus-specs/issues/54) and adopted into the spec in [November](https://github.com/ethereum/consensus-specs/pull/120).

 Also in [November 2018](https://github.com/ethereum/consensus-specs/pull/139) we agreed to switch the byte ordering for integer types from big-endian to little-endian at the request of the Nimbus team.
-This means that the 32-bit number representing 66 decimal would is now serialised as `0x42000000` rather than `0x00000042`.
+This means that the 32-bit number representing 66 decimal is now serialised as `0x42000000` rather than `0x00000042`.
 The main motivation for the change was to map better to byte-ordering in typical microprocessors.

 [April 2019](https://github.com/ethereum/consensus-specs/pull/787) saw a major change to SSZ with the adoption of offsets.
 This came from a scheme, [Simple Offset Serialisation](https://gist.github.com/karalabe/3a25832b1413ee98daad9f0c47be3632), previously proposed by Péter Szilágyi.
 The idea is to split the objects we are serialising according to whether they are fixed length or variable length.
 The serialisation then has two sections.
 The first section contains both actual serialisations of any fixed length objects, and pointers (offsets) to the serialisations of any variable length objects.
 The second section contains the serialisations of the variable length objects.
 The motivation for this is to allow fast access to arbitrary parts of the serialised data without having to deserialise the whole structure.